Introduction

 Commercial Finance and Restructuring

-I advise sponsors, borrowers, arrangers, agents, and lenders on complex domestic and cross-border finance transactions, including leveraged and acquisition financings, involving both secured and unsecured, single lender and syndicated, and cash flow and asset-based credit facilities.
-I also focus on creditors’ rights, bankruptcy, and distress-related matters, advising publicly traded and private equity sponsored borrowers, commercial banks, private credit funds, and other secured and unsecured creditors in a variety of workouts and debt restructurings both out-of-court and in chapter 11.
+I advise sponsors, borrowers, arrangers, agents, and lenders on complex domestic and cross-border finance transactions, including leveraged and acquisition financings across secured and unsecured, single-lender and syndicated, and cash flow and asset-based facilities.
+Leveraging a hybrid perspective spanning both restructuring and finance, I also focus on creditors’ rights, bankruptcy, and distress-related matters, advising publicly traded and private equity sponsored borrowers, commercial banks, private credit funds, and other secured and unsecured creditors in a variety of workouts and debt restructurings both out-of-court and in Chapter 11.

 Representative experience